 Describe z-index, and it's stacking context

-An element with a greater stack order is always in front of an element with a lower stack order.
+An element with a greater z-index is always in front of an element with a lower z-index.

 Without a specified z-index, HTML elements are stacked based on their appearance order.
 Later elements appear on top of earlier ones if they overlap.